Review: GLASS CABIN (2019)

 Glass Cabin, from writer/director, Can Türedi, producer Luca Marcovici and executive producer Maya Korn is a fifteen-minute, two-character bare-bones exercise in suspense.
 It starts with the familiar idea of a woman alone in an isolated location.
-It then adds a man who may or may not have ill intentions towards her and lets the tension grow.
+It then adds a man who may or may not have ill intentions toward her and lets the tension grow.

 There is a handyman, David (David Mar Stefansson), but he’s an odd one.
 He looks so pale he could almost be a ghost.
 His mannerisms, while not outright threatening, are certainly odd enough to make her nervous.
 When a storm blows in the roads get closed and David is stranded at the apartments.
 Are they really closed, or is he using it as a ruse to attack Scarlett?